ben-razor/aqua-explore/README.md

 If this all worked then http://localhost:8080/ will show a web interface with an Aqua editor with syntax highlighting.

-Clicking the run button will post the aqua to the server and the output will display either the compiled js or an error message. **(It takes about 5s to compile)**
+Clicking the run button will post the aqua to the server and the output will display either the compiled js or an error message.

 ### About The Code